noebassagoda/sales_tax/README.md

    cd sales-tax
    ```

-3. Run the application with the provided input examples:
+3. Run the application with the provided input examples, for example to run the first input enter the following command:
      ```
-     ruby main.rb input/<filename>.txt
+     ruby main.rb input_1.txt
      ```

 ## Assumptions